apache/shardingsphere/docs/blog/content/material/committer.en.md

 +++
-title = "3.Would you like to become an Apache committer" weight = 4
-chapter = true
+title = "Would you like to become an Apache committer" weight = 8 chapter = true
 +++
 ## Would you like to become an Apache committer